jejoo10111/ScWIN32Tool/README.md

 ## Features

 The features in this tool are discussed below.
-An example to utilize the command for these switches are also provided. commands can be written as : [Name of Executable] [command]
+An example to utilize the command for these switches are also provided.
+Whitespace is needed after each switch after the "=" sign. commands can be written as : [Name of Executable] [command]

 ### Start